prabin544/data-structures-and-algorithms/python/code_challenges/linked_list/README.md

 I worked on the Code Challenge with Daniel Dills

 ### Code Challenge 8
-Worked with Kevin, Garfield on the Code Challenge.
+Worked with Kevin, Garfield and Anthony (TA) on the Code Challenge.

 ![Alt text](assets/challenge8.PNG?raw=true "directory")